-This ECC Report has considered proportionate solutions that CEPT members could implement to address potential blocking of L-band MSS receivers in specific areas or locations. each national administration exercising its sovereign rights in the field of frequency management will decide which areas or locations require protection and how to do so, based on the safety of life and security risks or other specific needs identified, e.g. by using options outlined in section 5 of this Report if suitable to their national circumstances.
-This reportThis reportThis reportThis report has also provided examples to show how some countries apply rules within their national borders.
-These are included for information and are not proposed as a common CEPT approach.
-Furthermore, this report indicated some follow-up actions in Section 6.
+This ECC Report has considered proportionate solutions that CEPT members could implement to address potential blocking of L-band MSS receivers in specific areas or locations.
+Taking into due account its existing international obligations towards the safety of aeronautical and maritime traffic, Each national administration exercising its sovereign rights in the field of frequency management will decide which areas or locations require protection and how to do so, based on the safety of life and security risks or other specific needs identified, e.g. by using options outlined in section 5 of this Report if suitable to their national circumstances.
+In particular, CEPT identifies that MSS receivers need to show correct functioning in bands 1525-1559 MHz for aeronautical receivers and in 1530-1544 MHz for maritime receivers as part of operational procedures of relevant safety services, prior to departure from sea ports or airports.

 Other Maritime issues identified

-During the drafting of this report, some issues which fell outside the scope of the work item given by ECC were identified..
+During the drafting of this Report, some issues which some considered to fall outside the scope of the work item given by ECC were identified, but may be relevant for the identification of maritime operational requirements.
 This annex provides a short overview of these issues.

 The term “port” is not defined by ITU and it has not been possible to find an internationally agreed definition.
 In this Report, the term port here is used to describe any location at which a vessel may be moored.
-A port is generally a place where cargo may be loaded or unloaded.
+A port is generally a place where cargo may be loaded or unloaded`;

 A seaport in some definitions means a port on the sea; in other definitions it also includes ports accessible to the sea by inland waters such as rivers, lakes or canals.
-Many ports are situated on inland waterways; examples include Hamburg, Rotterdam, and Antwerp.
+Many ports are situated on inland waterways; examples include Hamburg, Rotterdam and Antwerp.

-Sea areas around CEPT: Several areas of the CEPT coast is Sea Area A3 where satellite services are necessary (The high availability of GMDSS satellite services is necessary because vessels may have a very limited time to send a distress alert)..
+Sea areas around CEPT: Several areas of the CEPT coast is Sea Area A3 where satellite services are necessary (The high availability of GMDSS satellite services is necessary because vessels may have a very limited time to send a distress alert);

 Schedule and coverage of Maritime Safety Information: International warnings and weather forecasts are transmitted according to a published routine at intervals, e.g. 4 hours in the UK, and apply to a specific geographical area.
 NAVTEX messages apply to a defined geographical area within the propagation area of the associated terrestrial transmitter and adjacent to the coast; scheduled EGC SafetyNet NAV/MET transmissions cover larger areas than NAVTEX areas and are sent twice a day.
 Where EGC is blocked, vessels may quickly transit beyond the limits of the NAVTEX area (a cargo vessel will typically cover 100nm in 6 hours, cruise ships typically 140nm).;